wtsi-hgi/nfTower_generator/README.md

 - `twPath` it is the path to the `tw` binary
 - `hostName` this variable refers to the `hostName` on the `COMPUTE ENV`

-And run directly the `/script/setUpTower.sh` instead of the `launcher`
+And run directly the `/script/setUpTower.sh` instead of the `launcher.sh`